jsperger/jsperger-hugo/content/home/about.md

 # Biography

 John Sperger is the senior research coordinator for the Operations, Information, and Decisions department in the Wharton school at the University of Pennsylvania.
 He manages data collection from online studies for the department and assists with data analysis for various research projects in the department.
-He is currently in the process of applying to PhD programs in statistics for Fall 2017.
+He is currently in the process of applying to PhD programs in Statistics for Fall 2017.